rizveeredwan/working-with-wav-files-in-android/README.md

             }
 }
 ```
-Now, based on the returned path, I could easily access the file.
+Now, based on the returned path, we can easily access the file.

 ### Structure of a WAV file
 First, I will refer to this ![documentation](soundfile.sapp.org/doc/WaveFormat/) which provides the file structure of an wav file.
 To summarize the whole information there, this following table can be seen,